SamuelSwartzberg/flashcardifying_text_temp/inf.md

 An iterator has a next() method that returns the next element.
 Most other functionality that an iterator offers can be derived from the next() method An iterable is generally something that can create an iterator of itself.
+Something being iterable is generally implemented as an interface.
+Something being an iterator may be implemented as a type or interface

+#### Iterator implementation

+`Iterator` trait/interface|Rust

+In rust, to implement `Iterator` you only have to implement `next()`, and Rust will automatically implement a bunch of other methods for you.

 #### iterables

-Something being iterable is generally implemented as an interface.
 In ruby, iterables are called enumerables.
 In most languages that have iterables, most collections are iterable, as are strings and ranges.
 Java Strings are not iterable, JS objects aren't either.